-Throughout the year, teachers attempt to extend and enrich the educational experiences of students by going out into the community or inviting community resource people into the school.
+Throughout the year, teachers look forward to extending and enriching the educational experiences of students by going out into the community or inviting community resource people into the school.
 Information will be sent home with the students about upcoming field trips planned for their children.